Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

       datatype: string
       description: |
         The rate limiting library namespace to use for this plugin instance.
-Counter data and sync configuration is shared in a namespace.
+Counter data and sync configuration is isolated in each namespace.

         In DB-less mode, this field will be generated automatically on every configuration change.
         We recommended setting `namespace` explicitly when using DB-less mode.